 - Bring household chemicals such as insecticides, pesticide, paint, solvents, or used motor oil to Household Hazardous Waste collection events.
 Never pour onto the ground or in a catch basin.

 - Use pesticides and fertilizers sparingly; avoid applying before a rainstorm, and use organic, slow-release garden and yard fertilizers.

-immediately report it to the DPW at (860) 448-4083.
+- If you see someone dumping anything into a catch basin, immediately report it to the DPW at (860) 448-4083.